-Small businesses with commercial or government clients often run into cash flow problems.
-Commercial clients usually ask for net-30 to net 60 day payment terms.
+Small businesses with commercial or government clients often encounter cash flow problems.
+Commercial clients usually ask for net-30- to net-60-day payment terms.
 In most cases, this clause is non-negotiable.
-It gives your client 30 – 60 days to pay an invoice.
+It gives your client 30 to 60 days to pay an invoice.

-The small business has to cover all the upfront costs of delivering the product/service to the client by using its cash reserves.
-After servicing the client, the small business needs to wait a month or two to get paid back.
+The small business has to use its cash reserves to cover all the upfront costs of delivering the product/service to the client.
+After servicing the client, the small business needs to wait a month or two to get paid.
 This situation creates two problems.

 The first problem is that most small businesses have razor-thin cash reserves.
-A small financial problem could send it into a tailspin.
-The second problem is that it affects the company’s ability to grow and take on new clients.
+A small financial problem could send the company into a tailspin.
+The second problem is that waiting for payment affects the company’s ability to grow and take on new clients.